 In cases where your employer failed to support pertinent information, you may also receive additional compensation for:

 - Failure to provide notice of pay rate: Your employer must provide a written notice that includes the rate of pay, the employer’s legal business name, and other information.
-If the notice isn’t provided within ten business days of the start of employment, the employee can collect $50 for each workday that the violation continues, up to $5,000.
+When your notice isn’t provided within ten business days of the start of employment, the employee can collect $50 for each workday that the violation continues.
+This continues up to $5,000.

-- Failure to provide wage statements: Employers must provide documentation during each pay period that includes the rate of pay, the number of hours worked, deductions made, etc. If your employer fails to do so, you may be able to collect $250 for each day the violation continues, up to $5,000.
+- Failure to provide wage statements: Employers must provide documentation during each pay period that includes the rate of pay, the number of hours worked, deductions made, etc. When your employer fails to do so, you may be able to collect $250 for each day the violation continues.
+This continues up to $5,000.

 New York Minimum Wage Violation: Brown Kwon & Lam

 If you have not been compensated correctly under the new New York minimum wage requirements, contact the employment attorneys at Brown Kwon & Lam, LLP today.
-We will fight for your right to a fair wage and ensure any payments that need to be made are given to you.
+We fight for your right to a fair wage and ensure the payments you’re owed are given to you.